MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 ## Architecture

+You can find the code sample in the [Container Apps Example Scenario](https://github.com/mspnp/container-apps-fabrikam-dronedelivery) repository.

 ![Microservices Deployed with Container Apps](./media/microservices-with-container-apps-deployment.png)

-In this scenario, the design decision was made to deploy the **Ingestion service** to its own Container App environment and the rest of the services to a single Container App environment.
-Since the **Ingestion service** communicates with the **Workflow service** via Azure Service Bus, it doesn't need to discover the other services.
+In this scenario, the design decision was made to deploy the **ingestion service** to its own Container App environment and the rest of the services to a single Container App environment.
+Since the **ingestion service** communicates with the **workflow service** via Azure Service Bus, it doesn't need to discover the other services.
 Deploying it in its own environment minimizes security risks by isolating the external ingress from the rest of the services.

 The services sharing the same environment benefit from:

-* a single internal VNET
 * internal ingress and service discovery
 * a single Log Analytics workspace for runtime logging
 * secure management of secrets and certificates